UPDATE

 How do I re-qualify?

-• Pay a $35 re-qualification fee.
+• Pay a $35 re-qualification fee

-• If disqualified for 1 year or more, pass the Commercial Driver License (CDL) knowledge and driving tests.
+• If disqualified for 1 year or more, pass the Commercial Driver License (CDL) knowledge and driving tests

-• For a hazardous materials endorsement, pass a separate knowledge test.
-(We also may require you to show us a letter from the Transportation Security Administration stating you passed their background check.)
+• We also may require you to show us a letter from the Transportation Security Administration stating you passed their background check

 Can I appeal the disqualification?